lilixiao-git/lilixiao-git/README.md

 ## 🌟 About Me

 - 📍 Based in Greater London, UK
-- 💻 Specializing in Frontend Development with a design-focused approach
+- 💻 Specialising in Frontend Development with a design-focused approach
 - 🌱 Currently refining my skills in **React** and **Ruby on Rails**
 - 🎨 Passionate about bridging the gap between design and development
-- 🌍 Fun fact: I transitioned to tech after traveling through Central & South America!

 ---